-Are you struggling with SAT Writing scores between 300-500?
-You're not alone—hundreds of thousands of students are scoring in this range.
-But many don't know the best ways to break out of this score range and score a 600 or above.
+Are you struggling with SAT Writing + Reading scores between 300 and 500?
+You're not alone—hundreds of thousands of students are scoring in this range, too.
+But many don't know the best ways to break out of this score range and score 600 or higher.

-Here we'll discuss how to improve SAT Writing score effectively, and why it's so important to do so.
-Put these principles to work and I'm confident you'll be able to improve your score.
+Here, we'll discuss how to improve your SAT Writing score effectively, and why it's so important to do so.
+Put these principles to work and I'm confident you'll be able to improve your score!

-In this article, I'm going to discuss why scoring high is a good idea, what it takes to score a 600, and then go into test strategies.
+In this article, I'm going to discuss why scoring high is a good idea, explain what it takes to score a 600 on SAT Writing, and then go over key test-taking strategies.

 Stick with me—this is like building a house.
-First you need to lay a good foundation before putting up the walls of the house and pretty windows.
-Similarly, we need to first understand why you're doing what you're doing, before diving into tips and strategies.
+You need to lay a good foundation before you can put up the walls and pretty windows.
+Here, we need to understand why you're doing what you're doing before we can dive into tips and strategies.

-At this SAT score range, improving your low SAT Writing score to a 600 range will dramatically boost your chances of getting into better colleges.
+Improving your low SAT Writing score to something in the 600 range will dramatically boost your chances of getting into better colleges.

 For the Writing section, this is especially true if you want to apply to humanities or language programs.
-They expect your Writing score to be better than your math score, and if you score low, they'll doubt your ability to do college-level humanities work.
+These programs expect your SAT Writing score to be better than your Math score.
+So if you score low on this section, they'll likely doubt your ability to do college-level humanities work.

 This isn't just some lame inspirational message you see on the back of a milk carton.